openfaas/faas/README.md

 Any container or process in a Docker container can be a serverless function in FaaS.
 Using the FaaS CLI you can deploy your functions or quickly create new functions from templates such as Node.js or Python.

+**CLI walk-through**

+> It would help the project if you could **Star** the Github repository.
+This helps support the FaaS project which is free and Open Source Software.

 Let's have a quick look at an example function `url_ping` which connects to a remote web server and returns the HTTP code from the response.
 It's written in Python.

 ```